-Under regulation (EU) 2015/1375, samples must be collected from carcases of the following animals:
+Under Regulation (EU) 2015/1375, samples must be collected from carcases of the following animals:

-- breeding domestic swine (sows and boars) - wild boar (any age, whether wild or farmed) - solipeds (any age) - all pigs that have not been reared in controlled housing conditions (this information will be captured on the FCI accompanying the pigs to the slaughterhouse)
+- breeding domestic swine (sows and boars); - wild boar (any age, whether wild or farmed); - solipeds (any age); - all pigs that have not been reared in controlled housing conditions (this information will be captured on the FCI accompanying the pigs to the slaughterhouse).

 Meat from domestic swine that has been subject to a freezing treatment under official control is exempt from testing.
+See Section 5.2 for guidance.